Analysing quantum systems with randomised measurements: Entanglement

 In the case of entanglement detection with finite statistics the estimated second moment $\tilde{\mathcal{R}}^{(2)}$ may happen to be larger than $1$ also for a product state, as discussed in Ref.~\cite{tran_quantum_2015,tran_correlations_2016}.
 In such a scenario, an entanglement indicator can be formulated as

-where $\varepsilon$ determines the confidence of entanglement detection.
-Given sufficiently big $M$ and $K$ a normal distribution a standard deviation $\Delta_{M,K}$ approximates the distribution of values of $\tilde{\mathcal{R}}^{(2)}$ for any state.
+where $\delta$ determines the confidence of entanglement detection.
+Given sufficiently big $M$ and $K$, a normal distribution with a standard deviation $\Delta_{M,K}$ approximates the distribution of values of $\tilde{\mathcal{R}}^{(2)}$ for any state.
 A significance level of $5\%$ can be satisfied by setting $\delta=2 \, \Delta_{M,K}$ in which case the probability that a separable state will yield a value within the specified bound is $95.4\%$.
 Hence, a measurement of a value higher than $1 + 2 \Delta_{M,K}$ detects entanglement with a $p$-value of $4.6\%$ and confidence level of at least $95\%$.

 The statistical analysis gives rise to the possibility of entanglement detection with a single randomly chosen measurement setting.
 Table~\ref{TAB_GHZ_K1000} presents the probability that $n$-qubit GHZ state violates the bound $\mathcal{R}^{(2)}_{M,K}>1 + \delta$, with a single randomly chosen setting ($M=1$) and $p$-value of $4.6\%$.
 The case of ideal quantum predictions ($K \to \infty$) is compared with $K = 1000$ repetitions.
-For the ideal predictions, the probability violation grows with the number of qubits whereas for finite statistics the detection probability first increases but then decays.
+For the ideal predictions, the probability of violation grows with the number of qubits whereas for finite statistics the detection probability first increases but then decays.
+See~\cite{tran_correlations_2016} for the explanation of $n$ above which the probability decays.